Whom to marry

 Have they thought about marriage?

-This is important, because you aren’t just looking for a flatmate to share rent with or recruit a new labourer into your household.
+This is important, because you aren’t just looking for a flatmate to share rent with or recruit a new employee into your household.
 Have they thought about what kind of a spouse they want, what kind of a partner they want to be or how they plan to accommodate all the changes that come with marriage?
-Its easy to tell based on what they’re asking you and what they’re telling you.
+It’s easy to tell based on what they’re asking you and what they’re telling you.
 If they’ve just walked in with a laundry list that they want to check off by the end of the night with the slightest of regards for what you want, give them another chance but if they fail yet again, move on.
 The first thing about marriage is thinking beyond oneself, and if this person’s struggling to do that, it probably means they’re not ready yet.

 What about kids?

 30 years ago, this question would have never made the list.
 But today, this is a very important question in most relationships.
 A lot of people today consciously choose not to have children for a variety of reasons that are personal and convenient for each.
 However, being married to someone who doesn’t share your thoughts about having kids can be quite frustrating and a sacrifice that may not seem worth it if your partner ceases to be around.
+It’s not just about whether to have kids, but when you’d like to have them, and through what means requires alignment with your partner.

 What is your gut saying?

 We almost always know when it’s a yes or a no. It’s with the maybes that most of us have an issue with.
 When someone seems good enough, we like to hang on see if we’ll get more convinced over time.
 This is a trap you must avoid at all costs.
-If you really want to be able to make a firm decision, sooner rather than later, I’d say finish the thinking bit even before you meet someone and then let your gut lead.
+If you really want to be able to make a firm decision, sooner rather than later, I’d say finish the thinking bit even before you meet someone and then let your gut lead the decision.
 More often than not, our gut leads us to better decisions that we respect for much longer, so if you are a romantic like me, trust your gut.

 Good luck, happy spouse hunting!